Sid672/OOP_unit_1/README.md

 # OOP_unit_1
-To make study more intresting.
-It includes programs of unit 1 in OOP 2nd year.
+It includes programs of unit 1 in OOP 2nd year of SPPU.

 ## Program no.1:
 ```C++